 7 Ways to Draw Fall Leaves

-Today, I want to show you seven super-easy leaf designs you can use to accent your hand-lettered art as the weather turns chilly.
-Let’s get started…
+Today, I want to show you seven super-easy leaf designs you can use to accent your hand-lettering and calligraphy as the weather turns chilly.

-This is a very common leaf type, also known as a simple ovulate leaf.
-It’s basically an oval shape with pointed ends, and you can use it in all kinds of designs.
+The Dogwood is a prevalent leaf type, and it is also known as a simple ovulate leaf.
+It’s an oval shape with pointed ends.
+You can use it in all kinds of designs.

 This is a variation on the simple leaf, but with a heart shape rather than the pointed oval.

-The basic steps are the same to form it, the only thing you need to change is that when starting to create the leaf shape, you’ll curve downward first before continuing your line up to the top.
+The basic steps are similar to the first leaf.
+The only thing you need to change is that when starting to create the leaf shape, you’ll curve downward first before continuing your line up to the top.

 Small Oak Leaf